mdfarragher/DSC-PY/BinaryClassification/SpamDetection/README.md

     print()
 ```

-This code sets up a new **DataFrame** with the details of the patient.
-Note that I have to provide the data and the column names separately.
+This code sets up a new **DataFrame** with 4 messages, half of which are clearly spam.
+And note that I have to provide the data and the column name separately.

 Next, we call the **predict** pipeline function to predict the diagnosis for this patient.
 The resulting dataframe has three columns: